elastic/apm-agent-nodejs/README.md

 - **Type:** String
 - **Default:** `fatal`

-When calling `captureError()` the error is logged on Opbeat with the level "error", but uncaught exceptions are by default logged on Opbeat with the level "fatal".
+When calling `captureError()` the error is sent on Opbeat with the level "error", but uncaught exceptions are by default sent on Opbeat with the level "fatal".
 Use this option to overwrite that default.

 Possible levels are: `debug`, `info`, `warn`, `error` and `fatal`.